HossamBhi/react-native-single-multi-select-fully-customized/README.md

 Hi there,

 It's my first package.
-I hope to contact me i you have any issue, have a feedback or any suggestion to optimize package or my skills too :).
+I hope to contact me if you have any issue, have a feedback or any suggestion to optimize package or my skills too :).